Understanding the Turkish Business Visa Landscape

 - UAE company trade license (attested copy if self-employed)

-- Employment contract or NOC from UAE employer (specifying your position and travel approval)
+- Employment contract or No Objection Certificate from UAE employer (specifying position, salary, employment duration, and travel approval)

-- Business registration documents proving your commercial activities
+- Business registration documents and company establishment certificates

 3. Financial Evidence